 Travel Studies

-Our Travel Studies – journeys to beautiful sites that contextualize literature – allow us to spend time with other readers in the real world.
+Our Travel Studies – journeys to beautiful locations that contextualize literature – allow us to spend time with fellow readers in the real world.
 London Literary Salon retreats offer a more intensive immersion in the books than regular Salon Studies, at the same time opening the mind to places and experiences that are illuminated through the beauty of language and the companionship of like-minded people.

-To be kept up-to-date about new travel studies and other Salon news please make sure you receive our newsletter (subscribe here).
+To be kept up-to-date about similar studies and other Salon news please make sure you receive our newsletter (subscribe here).
+You can also check our ‘Gallery‘ to see pictures from some of our most recent trips.

 Some reflections from participants in past studies: